TheThingsIndustries/lorawan-stack-docs/doc/content/devices/models/seeed-s210x/_index.md

 Then click the device you wish to connect to (either the **S210x Sensor** or the **S2100 Data Logger**) and select configuration mode: **Advanced Configuration**.

-The app then explains how to enter bluetooth pairing mode. **Press and hold the button under the device for 3 seconds and release when it starts to blink**.
+The app then explains how to enter Bluetooth pairing mode.
+Press and hold the button under the device for 3 seconds and release when it starts to blink.
 Once done click **Device is ready for configuration**.
 It will then proceed to scan for the device, and it should show up in the list.
 Click on **your device's serial number** to proceed.

-Once in the menu of the device select the tab **Settings**.
-After that click on the dropdown for **Platform**.
-Here you must select **The Things Network**.
+Once you reach the menu of the device, select the **Settings** tab.
+After that click **Platform** on the dropdown menu.
+There you need to select **The Things Network**.
 Make sure the **Frequency Plan** is correct as well.
-Finally, copy the **Device EUI, AppEUI and AppKey** and save them somewhere.
-We will need these for onboarding.
+Finally, copy the **Device EUI**, **AppEUI** and **AppKey** and save them as they will be needed later for onboarding.

 {{< figure src="sensecap-app-settings.png" alt="Settings tab of the device." width="40%">}}

 ## Onboarding to {{% tts %}}

-The device can be onboarded using the **Device Repository** or by **manually** entering the specific information.
+The device can be onboarded using the **Device Repository** or **manually**.

 {{< note "The S210x does not support onboarding with a QR code." />}}